dougbutner/web-4/README.md

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
 While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.
 Similarly, web 3 and web 4 can operate independently, but it makes the most sense for web 4 to be built on blockchain tech to gain the benefits of reliability and transparency.

 ## Guiding Philosophy
-Web 4 seeks to implement [biomimetic](https://biomimicry.org/what-is-biomimicry/) systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy**, and the **equality** of each conscious being.
+Web 4 seeks to implement [biomimetic](https://biomimicry.org/what-is-biomimicry/) systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy**, and the **equality** of each human being.

-When we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).
+I believe when we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).

 This is one of the hermetic principles

-By riding the rhythms of the galaxy, solar system, and our own planet, we

-share more actively and intentionally, collectively, all around the world, working with the energy of the Earth, utilizing the Sun, and synchronizing with the moon

 ## Defining Web 4
 Web 4 introduces **four modular components** for **provably democratic systems** built on top of web 3's open-source decentralized networks.